 The first month after FUT or FUE

-Styling your hair
+Styling and dyeing your hair

 For more advice on hair transplants and aftercare, the Wimpole Clinic is always here to help.